Hello World in Strawberry Fields

 Your first photonic quantum program using Xanadu's Strawberry Fields, a fundamentally different model of quantum computing based on light and continuous variables.

 Strawberry Fields is Xanadu’s Python library designed for photonic quantum computing.
 This approach represents a fundamentally different method compared to qubit-based systems such as Qiskit or Cirq.
 Rather than using qubits, which represent discrete 0/1 states, photonic computing utilizes optical modes-quantum states of light described by continuous variables.
 The central quantities here are the quadratures of the electromagnetic field: position (X) and momentum (P), which are analogous to the real and imaginary parts of a quantum harmonic oscillator.
 This continuous-variable approach offers several practical advantages.
-For instance, photonic quantum computers can operate at room temperature, eliminating the need for cryogenic cooling.
+For instance, the photonic circuits themselves operate at room temperature, although the photon-number detectors used in current systems still typically require cryogenic cooling.
 They are also naturally suited for Gaussian Boson Sampling, a problem believed to demonstrate quantum advantage.
 Xanadu’s Borealis photonic processor demonstrated quantum advantage in 2022.
 Because of its nature, continuous-variable systems perform exceptionally well in fields like optimization, molecular simulation, and quantum machine learning.

 Installation